 - 480-XXX All 480 codes are OIC Offer in Compromise codes

-- 520 Offer in Compromise which stopped collections
+- 520 Offer in Compromise which stops collections

 - 520-XXX Pending litigation codes Bankruptcy, due process, pending litigation

-- 608 IRS Statute of limitation has run code if the statute has not run yet look for the ASED date it runs from the date of assessment
+- 608 IRS Statute of limitation has run code if the statute has not run yet look for the ASED date because it runs from the date of assessment.

 - 900 series tend to be pending IRS criminal actions 910, 914, 916, 918 these are rarely on the transcript they give to you.
-Any investigator will know if you have asked for the transcript and it will be sanitized.
+Investigators know if you ask for the transcript and they will sanitize it.

 - Avoid starting a personal war with the collector.
 They do note the file so more aggressive collections will be used if you threaten or are demeaning to tax department personnel.